 Lung cryptococcoma

-see Table 6
+see s17

 Non-neoformans and non-gattii strains of Cryptococcus

 Evidence:

 There are individual case reports and small case series of non-neoformans/non-gattii Cryptococcus infections, predominantly in immunosuppressed patients.
 Papiliotrema (previously Cryptococcus) laurentii152 and Naganishia albida (previously Cryptococcus albidus)153 account for about 80% of the invasive infections in this group and usually involve skin, lungs, bloodstream, or CNS.154 Colonisation, especially of the skin, respiratory and gastrointestinal tracts must be distinguished from true disease.
 In some cases, the laboratory may misidentify another yeast as P. laurentii or N. albida based on non-definitive commercial identification methods.155 Elevated MICs against 5-flucytosine, fluconazole and other azoles for some isolates have been documented but are of uncertain clinical significance.156,157